Table of Contents

 Ask them how they feel about how things are going and how well they understand what is being taught.
 Before asking, make sure you’ve provided some examples of how they will be using the knowledge soon enough.
 You can also find out if everything makes sense or how certain concepts affect other concepts.

 Also, check out how they interact with you and your teaching style.
 Are they comfortable talking to you when it’s necessary?
 Do they approach you for help or do they get nervous and shy away from it?
 Do some of them tend to ask questions in class?
 Find out how they feel about how you conduct the lesson and how well they are able to adapt.
+This will truly guide your answer on how to measure student engagement in the classroom.

-Review the number of times students ask questions in class
+How to Measure Student Engagement in the Classroom: Review the number of times students ask questions in class

 If you are asking how the lesson is going and how much students are understanding it’s important to be able to gauge how well they understand something by how many questions they ask.
 This is a good way to measure student engagement in the classroom because if you hear any other responses than yes or no you can quickly delve into what needs help.
 The more you know, the more you can help.